-Severe combined immunodeficiency is a congenital immunodeficiency disorder resulting in low levels of antibodies (immunoglobulins) and no T cells (lymphocytes).
+Severe combined immunodeficiency is a primary immunodeficiency disorder resulting in low levels of antibodies (immunoglobulins) and no T cells (lymphocytes).

-Severe combined immunodeficiency is the most serious immunodeficiency disorder.
-It can be caused by several different genetic defects.
+Severe combined immunodeficiency is a serious, potentially fatal immunodeficiency disorder.
+It is present at birth and can be caused by mutations in many different genes.
 All forms are hereditary.
-One form of the disorder is due to a deficiency of the enzyme adenosine deaminase.
+The most common form results from a mutation in a gene on the X (sex) chromosome (called an X-linked disorder) and occurs almost exclusively in boys.
+Another form of the disorder is due to a deficiency of the enzyme adenosine deaminase.

 Because there are no T cells, B cells cannot produce immunoglobulins, so immunoglobulin levels are low.

 Most infants with severe combined immunodeficiency develop pneumonia, persistent viral infections, thrush, and diarrhea, usually by age 6 months.
 More serious infections, including Pneumocystis pneumonia, can also develop.
 As a result, infants do not grow and develop normally.
 They may have peeling rashes, and affected infants have a severely underdeveloped thymus gland.